Bending Moment Diagram Calculation

 It is important to remember two things when calculating bending moments; (1) the standard units are Nm and (2) clockwise bending is taken as negative.
 Anyways, with the boring definitions out of the way, let’s look at the steps to calculate a bending moment diagram:

-Calculating Bending Moment Diagrams by Hand
+Calculating Bending Moment Diagram by Hand

 1. Calculate reactions at supports and draw Free Body Diagram (FBD)